 Year-on-year, double-digit growth is expected in revenue of Display Advertising such as Yahoo!
 Display Ad Network (YDN).
 Shopping-related advertising revenue is expected to grow in tandem with the expansion of transaction value.
-While Paid Search Advertising revenue is affected by the shift to smart devices, the Group is anticipating that the Paid Search Advertising revenue in fiscal 2016 will be nearly flat compared with the previous fiscal year, due to continuous functional improvements and increased demand from several of our advertisers.
-In light of these circumstances, the Group aims at year-on-year, midto-high single-digit growth in total advertising-related revenue in the fiscal year ending March 31, 2017.
+While Paid Search Advertising revenue is decreasing due to the impact of the shift to smart devices, the rate of decline contracted in this consolidated second quarter.
+The Group is anticipating that the rate of decline of the Paid Search Advertising revenue in fiscal 2016 will be in the mid-single-digit range compared with the previous fiscal year.
+In light of these circumstances, the Group aims at year-on-year, mid-single-digit growth in total advertising-related revenue in the fiscal year ending March 31, 2017.